 Once significant rooting has taken place, cut the branch from the mother plant and remove the plastic.
 Plant this in a pot of well-draining soil and keep it watered.
 Move to a shady location until well established before adding more light.

 Brugmansia propagation is an easy and effective way to add more of these lovely plants to your garden.
-And with three different methods to choose from, propagating brugmansia is sure to be a success.
+With three different methods to choose from, propagating brugmansia is sure to be a success.